 Fortress Marine’s Suggested Anchoring Techniques for Winds, Tides, and Storms.

 The Pro’s and Con’s of the Lightweight Anchor

 - The "LWT Style" anchor is excellent in normal sand or mud bottoms.

 - Inexpensive in relation to other designs.

-- Does not reset quickly and easily in wind or current shifts.
+- May not reset quickly and easily in major wind or current shifts.

-While all anchors will break out given the right conditions, such as during large wind veers or during tidal current changes, the Lightweight is no exception.
+All anchors will break out given the right conditions, such as during large wind veers or during tidal current changes; the lightweight anchor is no exception in these circumstances.

-Another issue of the LWT anchor is when the vessel overrides a partially buried anchor,the anchor line or chain may foul on the exposed stock preventing the anchor from resetting until cleared.
+Another issue of the LWT anchor is when the vessel overrides a partially buried anchor, the anchor line or chain may foul on the exposed portion of the stock preventing the anchor from resetting until cleared.